Admission to Master’s Programs

 PROCEDURE ACCORDING TO THE APPLICANT'S SITUATION

 The submission platform allows to do the application and enrolment procedures for Masters online.
-The platform opens at the beginning of January 2022 and it closes on February 28th 2022.
+The platform opens at the mid-January and it closes on February 28th 2024.

 Never previously enrolled at the University of Geneva: